akilibots/akili-tradingview/README.md

 ![Sample Channel Using akili-tradingview](https://raw.githubusercontent.com/akili-bots/.github/main/images/channel.png)

 Example use of this bot with trading view, longing on the bottom line and shorting on the top line as the price bounces within the channel.
 I extended the channel slowly everyday until the price dips on the last short.
+The bot two trend lines are set to reset each other and fire only once.

 Again this bot is non opinionated, so be careful with any alarms that are not set to fire only once.
 Also please please please do not remove the ALLOWED_IPs from the code.
 These are set to allow only signals from TradingView's IP addresses.
 Signals are not authenticated (for now) so if you open this up anyone anywhere with your IP address and port and who has read this can send signals to your bot.